nationalarchives/engineering-handbook/docs/resources/docker-images.md

 Use the `tna-python` image to run Python applications.

-To see examples of how to use the image, check out [example usage](https://github.com/nationalarchives/docker/wiki/Example-usage) on the base Docker images wiki or the [Django application template](https://github.com/nationalarchives/django-application-template).
+To see examples of how to use the image, check out [example usage](https://github.com/nationalarchives/docker/wiki/Example-usage) on the base Docker images wiki.

-## `tna-python-django`

-The `tna-python-django` image extends `tna-python` but introduces the extra bits that Django requires such as a `manage.py` script and the introduction of a `DJANGO_SETTINGS_MODULE` environment variable.

 ## `tna-python-dev`

-The `tna-python-dev` image can be used as a "buddy" to your development environment.
-It should mount the same application code as your main image so that it can support the application development.
+The `tna-python-dev` image can be used as a direct replacement for local development.

 Using the dev image will enable the installation of additional dependencies such as a test library.
 This avoids developmental dependencies being installed into production images.